The Cares of a Family Man: Plot

 The story deals with the narrator's attempt to make sense of the only additional character, Odradek, and gives a detailed description of the creature in the second paragraph:

 At first glance it looks like a flat star-shaped spool for thread, and indeed it does seem to have thread wound upon it; to be sure, they are only old, broken-off bits of thread, knotted and tangled together, of the most varied sorts and colours.
 But it is not only a spool, for a small wooden crossbar sticks out of the middle of the star, and another small rod is joined to that at a right angle.

 These details offer the reader the ability to examine and criticize the purpose and necessities of objects for things or people such as Odradek.
-Odradek is described as an object, yet is also given a “hypothetical humanoid appearance” when the narrator describes the object as being able to stand upright on two points of the star.
+Odradek is described as an object, yet is also given a "hypothetical humanoid appearance" when the narrator describes the object as being able to stand upright on two points of the star.

-In the fourth paragraph the narrator states that Odradek has a lingering presence in his home, often not seen but his presence is noticeable.
+In the fourth paragraph the narrator starts to refer to Odradek as "he" rather than "it" and states that Odradek has a lingering presence in his home.
+"Sometimes he is not to be seen for months ... but then without fail he comes back to our house".
 It is discovered that Odradek can speak, another human capability.

 Throughout the story, the narrator provides an extensive analysis of Odradek, attempting to emphasize how the object has taken on a life of its own, displaying lifelike qualities and traits, as well as his silent relationship with the object.

 The narrator's main concern about the creature Odradek is revealed in the final paragraph:

 In vain I ask myself, what will happen to him.
 Can he die?
 Everything that dies has once had a sort of aim, a sort of activity, which has worn it out; this is not the case of Odradek.
 Will he therefore one day tumble down the stairs before the feet of my children and my children's children, trailing a line of thread after him?
 It's clear he does nobody any harm; but the notion that he might even outlive me is almost painful to me.

 The narrator fears that this purposeless object will outlive him.
 The family man, throughout the story, fears that Odradek will attack his role as the head of the family.